mickfuzz/phd4/about.md

 ## About this writing site

-A place for my phd writing - and related blog posts.
+A place for my PhD writing - and related blog posts.